 How to Use VEREGEN® (sinecatechins)

-Use VEREGEN® as prescribed by your doctor and for the full amount of time he or she tells you to; however, no longer than 16 weeks.
+Use VEREGEN® as prescribed by your dermatologist or other healthcare professional and for the full amount of time he or she tells you to; however, no longer than 16 weeks.

 How to apply: